Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG: Introduction

+This paper presents an analytical survey aimed at structuring this emerging field.
+It reviews the evolution of RAG paradigms, including naïve, modular, and graph-based RAG~\cite{peng2024graphretrievalaugmentedgenerationsurvey}, and their transition toward agentic systems.
+A principled taxonomy of Agentic RAG architectures is introduced based on agent cardinality, control structure, autonomy, and knowledge representation, followed by a comparative analysis of design trade-offs.
+The survey examines applications across healthcare~\cite{singh2024healthcare,gupta2024digitaldiagnosticspotentiallarge}, finance, and education~\cite{singheducation2025}, distills practical lessons for system designers, and identifies open research challenges to guide future work.

 The structure of this paper is as follows: Section 2 introduces RAG and its evolution, highlighting the limitations of traditional approaches.
 Section 3 elaborates on the principles of agentic intelligence and agentic patterns.
-Section 4 elaborates agentic workflow patterns.
+Section 4 elaborates on agentic workflow patterns.
 Section 5 provides a taxonomy of Agentic RAG systems, including single-agent, multi-agent, and graph-based frameworks.
-Section 6 provides comparative analysis of Agentic RAG frameworks.
+Section 6 provides a comparative analysis of Agentic RAG frameworks.
 Section 7 examines applications of Agentic RAG, while Section 8 discusses implementation tools and frameworks.
-Section 9 focuses on benchmarks and dataset, and Section 10 concludes with future directions for Agentic RAG systems.
+Section 9 provides a comparative analysis of Agentic RAG frameworks.
+Section 10 discusses the lessons learned and practical guidance.
+Section 11 focuses on benchmarks and datasets, Section 12 discusses open research issues and future challenges, and Section 13 concludes with future directions for Agentic RAG systems.